-- (49) Pendant la maladie [du voisin]i, ma chère mère et sa_i (propre) mère sont souvent venues à l'hôpital où je le soignais. - 'During [the neighbor] $i$'s disease, my dear mother and his $i$ (own) mother often came to the hospital where I was treating him.' - (50) Pendant la maladie [du voisin]i, ma chère fille amoureuse de lui_i-(même) est souvent venue à l'hôpital où je le soignais. - 'During [the neighbor]i's disease, my dear daughter in love with him_i(self) often came to the hospital where I was treating him.'
+- (51) Pendant la maladie [du voisin]i, ma chère mère et sa_i (propre) mère sont souvent venues à l'hôpital où je le soignais. - 'During [the neighbor]i's disease, my dear mother and his_i (own) mother often came to the hospital where I was treating him.' - (52) Pendant la maladie [du voisin]i, ma chère fille amoureuse de lui_i-(même) est souvent venue à l'hôpital où je le soignais. - 'During [the neighbor]i's disease, my dear daughter in love with him_i(self) often came to the hospital where I was treating him.'

-The same holds with spatial prepositional expressions: exempt son propre and lui-même are not licensed even when we guarantee that the antecedent is the deictic center by forcing the intrinsic interpretation.
-This is shown in (51)-(52) based on Figure 1, which are intended to be interpreted as neutral descriptions of the painting to prevent construing the antecedent as an empathy locus.33
+Similarly, exempt son propre and lui-même in the presence of spatial prepositional expressions are not licensed even when we guarantee that the antecedent is the deictic center by forcing the intrinsic interpretation.
+This is illustrated in (53)-(54) based on Figure 1, which are intended to be interpreted as neutral descriptions of the painting to prevent construing the antecedent as an empathy locus.32

-- (51) a.
-A la droite du professeur_i, sa_i (propre) élève semble jouer de l'épinette.
-'To the right of the teacher_i, his_i (own) student seems to play the virginal.' - b.
-A la droite du professeur_i, un portrait de lui_i(-même) est accroché au-dessus de l'épinette. - 'To the right of the teacher_i a portrait of him_i(self) hangs above the virginal.' - (52) a.
-Devant [la jeune femme]i est accroché un miroir où apparaît son_i (propre) reflet.
-'In front of [the young woman]i hangs a mirror where her_i (own) reflection appears.' - b.
-[La jeune femme]i est à l'arrière-plan, avec une viole de gambe derrière elle_i(-même). '[The young woman]i is in the background, with a viola da gamba behind her_i(self).'
+- (53) a.
+A la droite du professeur_i, sa_i (propre) élève semble jouer de l'épinette. - 'To the right of the teacher_i, his_i (own) student seems to play the virginal.' - b.
+A la droite du professeur, un portrait de lui_i(-même) est accroché au-dessus de l'épinette. - 'To the right of the teacher; a portrait of him; (self) hangs above the virginal.' - (54) a.
+Devant [la jeune femme]; est accroché un miroir où apparaît son; (propre) reflet. - 'In front of [the young woman], hangs a mirror where her, (own) reflection appears.' - b.
+[La jeune femme], est à l'arrière-plan, avec une viole de gambe derrière elle, (-même). '[The young woman]; is in the background, with a viola da gamba behind her;(self).'

-The same holds with inanimates, which can in principle be deictic centers, since they can be located in space and oriented: examples like (53) show that even when they are deictic centers, inanimates cannot antecede exempt anaphors.
-Importantly, this further supports the generalization discussed in section 1.1, according to which inanimates can never be logophoric antecedents of exempt anaphors.
-The restriction of logophoricity to mental perspective (pace Sells 1987, i.a.) is thereby confirmed.
+The same holds with inanimates, which can in principle be deictic centers, since they can be located in space and oriented: examples like (55) show that even when they are deictic centers, inanimates cannot antecede exempt anaphors.
+Importantly, this further supports the generalization discussed in section 1.1, according to which inanimates can never antecede exempt anaphors because they can never be logophoric as they lack a mental state.
+The restriction of the notion of logophoricity pertinent for exemption to mental perspective (pace Sells 1987, i.a.) is thereby confirmed.

-33 Cantrall (1974:146-147) notices the contrast between (xa), which is acceptable under the intrinsic interpretation (i.e. from the adults' perspective), and (xb), where the antecedent of the anaphor is inanimate.
+32 Cantrall (1974:146-147) notices the contrast between (xa), which is acceptable under the intrinsic interpretation (i.e. from the adults' perspective), and (xb), where the antecedent of the anaphor is inanimate.